MichaelCurrin/dotfiles/README.md

 # Dotfiles
 > Samples from my shell configs for Bash/ZSH and macOS/Linux

 ## Background

+Before you see what is in the configs, let me give you an idea of what development I do on a daily basis.
+You'll see the configs fit into these areas.

-I am a professional programmer that uses Bash and ZSH.
+I am a professional programmer.
+I use both Bash and ZSH on both macOS and Linux laptops.

-I program in Python and JavaScript and I dabble in Deno, NPM, Go, Rust, Ruby and other tools and languages.
+I program in Python and JavaScript mostly, with some shell scripting to setup and run things.
+I dabble in Deno, NPM, Go, Rust, Ruby and other tools and languages.
 I need to make sure these are installed and configured properly.

-I also use git and GitHub for most of my projects.
+I use git and GitHub daily for most of my projects.

-I love automation and shortcuts - so I have a lot of shell aliases a git alises to share.
+I love automation and shortcuts - so I have a lot of shell aliases and git aliases to share.

 ## Configs